Have You Tried Grouping Blocks in Gutenberg?

 Inside the Group block, there’s an indicator showing that the blocks are child blocks.
-In the example below, the gray label shows “Group > Paragraph”.
+For example, the gray label below shows “Group > Paragraph”.

 To me, the best thing about this feature is that you can save Group blocks as Reusable blocks.
 You can create layouts using blocks and then you can re-use them elsewhere on your site.

 If you hover over the controls for a Group block, you’ll see the settings in the image below.
 You can then choose to “Ungroup” the blocks, or you can select “Add to Reusable Blocks”.

 Here’s an example I created using the profile of Vic, the founder of Watchful.
 This is now a single reusable block that I can drop wherever Vic’s bio is needed.
 I saved this Group block as “Profile of Vic Drover”.